 For construction projects that occur on County owned property that require coverage under the SPDES Permit, the SWPPP is reviewed by the SWMS and, if located in an MS4 municipality, the SWPPP is submitted to the municipality for SWPPP acceptance prior to submitting a Notice of Intent (NOI) to the DEC for SPDES permit coverage.
 The SWMS, or a qualified inspector hired by the project manager (if a private firm is managing the project), conducts and records weekly site inspections as required by the SPDES permit.
-See Appendix C2: Ulster County Municipal Separate Storm Sewer Systems (MS4) Ulster County Construction Projects-Statement of Policy.
+See Appendix page C22: Ulster County Municipal Separate Storm Sewer Systems (MS4) Ulster County Construction Projects-Statement of Policy.

 The SPDES permit for Construction Activity requires that all developers, contractors, and subcontractors identify at least one trained individual from their company that is responsible for SWPPP implementation and is on site daily when there is soil disturbance activity.
 In order to ensure that contractors in our area have the opportunity to get proper training and certification, Ulster County sponsors the "NYS DEC Endorsed: 4-Hour Contractor Training in Erosion and Sediment Control" every three years.
+The Ulster County Soil and Water Conservation District also provides the NYS DEC Endorsed: 4-Hour Training at other times each year.
 The County provides additional training to County personnel (and municipal employees when requested) on Stormwater Pollution Prevention for Construction Sites.